WHAT REASONING IS AND

 troublesome.
 Much of the electorate is far too eagerly charmed by

-platitudes and blinded by simplistic ideologies, deliberately ignoring
+platitudes and blinded by simplistic ideologies that deliberately ignore

 the very real implications of salient and relevant facts.